 - There should be no physical contact with any competitor prior or post run

 - Face masks may be worn during any conferring between the judges

 - When handling game passed from a competitor, a face mask may be worn by the judge, judge’s steward and game carrier and should be undertaken at a maximum distance possible.
 Hands must be sanitised between passing each bird.
 Gloves could be worn but would need to be changed and safely discarded following each individual run to ensure no cross contamination

 - Judges should be encouraged to submit online field trial judge evaluation forms.
 Physical nomination forms will not be provided by the society (only applies to field trials)

 Officials and helpers (game carriers, judges’ stewards, red flag carriers, game markers, number board carriers, beaters, stops, picker-up, caterers etc.):

 - All equipment used must be the individual's own wherever possible; game bags, red flags etc. If this is not possible, then gloves must be worn and equipment must be thoroughly wiped down with provided antibacterial wipes after use

 - Shotguns should be handled by the owner only and cartridges must not be transferred between individuals

 - Guns must only shoot forward to safeguard the gallery, which must be socially distanced

 - It is advised that spectators are not allowed and only the handler of each dog will be permitted on to the trial ground.
 If a competitor has more than one dog running, an appointed individual, ideally from their own household, must be willing to hold their additional dog.
 Other competitors should not be used for this purpose.
-Anyone else that traveled to the trial with a competitor should be asked to remain in their own vehicle and will not be permitted to spectate but details will be collected for test and Trace purposes
+Anyone else that travelled to the trial with a competitor should be asked to remain in their own vehicle and will not be permitted to spectate but details will be collected for NHS Test and Trace purposes

 - It is recommended that societies do not provide competitor armbands.
 Competitors will be required to provide their own number, which does not need to be an armband but must be clearly visible